Branth1/Project3/README.md

 **Initial Data Analysis**

 Note: For the following graphs, a screen shot is shown.
 To view the interactive map please visit the link to the colab page above.
-In all graphs, the magnitude of earthquake is referenced by the size of the marker.
+In all maps, the magnitude of earthquake is referenced by the size of the marker.

 **Bulk Data Scatter Plot**